holgerbrandl/kalasim/docs/userguide/docs/basics.md

 }.run(5.0)
 ```

 To configure references, an `Environment` can also be instantiated by configuring dependencies first with `configureEnvironment`.
-Check out the  [Extended Cars](examples.md#extended-cars) example to learn how that works.
+Check out the [Traffic](examples/Traffic.md) example to learn how that works.

 ## Dependency Injection